Frequently Asked Questions

 3. Baking & Pastry certificate: 9 courses

-Completion of Associate of Arts degrees
+Completion of Associate of Arts degree

-These two degrees are comprised of Culinary Arts Department courses and General Education courses.
+The degree is comprised of Culinary Arts Department courses and General Education courses.
 We recommend students consult with Culinary Arts Department faculty on their course sequence and certificate progress.
 For completion of General Education courses and A.A. degree requirements, we recommend students consult with the college’s Counseling Department.

-1. Associate of Arts, Culinary Arts
+1. Associate of Arts, Culinary Arts and Restaurant Operations

 7. Do I have to take classes full time?